ryew19840429/google-hackathon/README.md

 ## ✨ Our Solution

-We've built an AI agent that automates the entire vacation planning process.
-It intelligently considers the weather to suggest the best activities, generates stunning promotional images, and even handles payment requests.
-This allows travel agents to provide exceptional, personalized service with incredible efficiency.
+Traditionally, planning a custom vacation itinerary required a whole team: a researcher to find attractions, a creative to design marketing materials, and an accountant to handle billing.
+This process was slow, expensive, and required significant manual effort.

+Our solution is a single, powerful AI agent that automates the entire workflow.
+It acts as a digital "super-employee," performing the roles of an entire team to deliver perfect, weather-aware vacation plans in seconds.
+This frees up human agents to focus on what they do best: building relationships with clients.

 ## 🚀 How It Works

-Our agent follows a seamless, automated flow:
+Our AI agent follows a seamless, automated flow, just like a highly efficient project manager:

 1.  **📍 Get Destination:** The agent asks for the target city for the vacation plan.
 2.  **🌦️ Analyze Weather:** It calls a weather API to get the forecast for the next day, analyzing temperature, conditions (sunny, rainy, etc.), and wind speed to determine the best type of activities.